jboss-switchyard/quickstarts/demos/policy-security-wss-username/Readme.md

     mvn exec:java

-, you will be hitting the http (non-SSL) URL, and see this in your log:
+, you will be hitting the http (non-SSL) URL without providing authentication information, and see this in your log:

-    Caused by: org.switchyard.exception.SwitchYardException: Required policies have not been provided: authorization clientAuthentication confidentiality
+    Caused by: org.apache.ws.security.WSSecurityException: Failed Authentication : Subject has not been created

 When running with this option:

+    mvn exec:java -Dexec.args="clientAuthentication"

+, you will be hitting the http (non-SSL) URL while providing authentication information, and see this in your log:

+    Caused by: org.switchyard.exception.SwitchYardException: Required policies have not been provided: confidentiality

+When running with this option:

     mvn exec:java -Dexec.args="confidentiality clientAuthentication"

-, you will be hitting the https (SSL) URL and providing authentication information, and see this in your log:
+, you will be hitting the https (SSL) URL while providing authentication information, and see this in your log:

     INFO  [org.switchyard.quickstarts.demo.policy.security.wss.username.WorkServiceBean] (http--127.0.0.1-8443-1) :: WorkService :: Received work command => CMD-1345738943385

-You can play with the exec.args and only specify one of "confidentiality" or "clientAuthentication".
-I bet you can guess what will happen... ;)
+Success!